 You’re not the only one procrastinating – in January 2018, 2.6 million people (nearly a quarter of those due to file) had still not filed their return by the 29th January, leaving them just two days to beat the January 31st deadline.
 It should come as no surprise that, historically, deadline day is the busiest single day for filing.
-Over 6% of total returns due (758,707) were filed in the final 24 hours this year – some 745,588 people still missed the filing deadline in 2018, though, and every year HMRC rakes in millions in fines from those filing late.
+Over 6% of total returns due (758,707) were filed in the final 24 hours this year – some 745,588 people still missed the filing deadline in 2018 though.
+Every year HMRC rakes in millions in fines from those filing late.

-HMRC have a torrid history of flaky service during Self Assessment season.
-In 2012 the deadline was extended after call centre staff went on strike on January 31st, and in 2014 certain groups of filers were given a two-week extension.
+HMRC have a chequered history of when it comes to Self Assessment season.
+In 2012 the deadline was extended after call centre staff went on strike on January 31st, and in 2014 certain individuals were given a two-week extension.
 HMRC has also faced stability issues with its Online Services – the website used to complete Self Assessments online.
 At its peak, HMRC Online Services processes around 12 returns per second.

 All of this may lead you to one inevitable conclusion: it makes sense to file early.
 Still not convinced?
-Let’s take a look at the other dangers you dance with if you leave it all ‘til the last minute.
+Let’s take a look at the other dangers if you leave it all to the last minute.

 You can’t just turn up and file a Self Assessment – HMRC has to be expecting a return from you.
 This means you have to register in advance, and that process takes time.